Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 Next, we include a rule that ensures unique atom evaluation.
-With regard to the forgetting-based inconsistency measure, this means that an atom as a whole must be evaluated to either $t$ or $f$, even though individual occurrences of that atom might be replaced by $\top$ or $\bot$.
-Thus, we define:
+With regard to $\iforget$, this means that an atom as a whole must be evaluated to either $t$ or $f$, even though individual occurrences of that atom might be replaced by $\top$ or $\bot$:

-We also need to ensure that each atom occurrence is evaluated uniquely.
-For this purpose, we introduce the predicate \texttt{atomTruthValue/3}, which represents an atom, its label, and the corresponding truth value.
-If an atom occurrence $\varAt^l$ is supposed to be replaced by $\top$ or $\bot$, we only need to ensure that the atom and its label are in fact an atom occurrence, and that it does not evaluate to any of the other truth values:

-If an atom occurrence is set to $t$ or $f$, we additionally need to ensure that the atom as a whole is set to the same truth value:

 The connective encodings simply model propositional entailment.
 Thus, the evaluation of a conjunction $\varSub_c = \varSubSub_{c,1} \land \varSubSub_{c,2}$ is modeled as follows:

 In the same fashion, we define the evaluation of a disjunction $\varSub_d = \varSubSub_{d,1} \lor \varSubSub_{d,2}$: